 • Non-reserved, ‘open’, dry camping

 There are a limited number of reserved electrical hookup campsites providing 30 Amp, 20 Amp and 10 Amp service.
 No A/C or high power usage devices in the 10 Amp Electric Sites.
 Please, no daisy-chaining.
 Only campers who purchase electrical hookup may camp in the designated electrical sites.
 This year, all electric hookup sites are pre-assigned during participants order.

 Other areas for camping are on a first come, first served basis.
 We have dozens of acres of ‘open’ dry camping in the ‘Boondocks’ area across the cattle guard near the community center.
-Many sites are also available around the community center that are not reserved for electrical hook-ups.
 There are no designated sites, just find a place to camp & set up.
 Please do not ‘reserve’ space for those arriving later.

 PLEASE BE AWARE

 The Bluegrass Music Society of the Central Coast welcomes you to the 21st annual Parkfield Bluegrass Festival.